Soumyadeep765/bbguideBot/README.md

 - WebApp shows user statistics & leaderboard.

 ### Flow to test
-/start → continue learning (Inline button click) → learn how button ( to start lesson) → Next (for continuing learning with steps) → Finish (To finish the lesson at last step) → start test (start a test for the lesson you have just completed) → Answer questions and follow buttons (You will be rewarded id you perform good, if not score good try again 🙂)
+/start → continue learning (Inline button click) → learn how button ( to start lesson) → Next (for continuing learning with steps) → Finish (To finish the lesson at last step) → start test (start a test for the lesson you have just completed) → Answer questions and follow buttons (You will be rewarded id you perform good, if not score good try again 🙂) → like this complete all lessons and quizzes → Go back to home ( you can see a button give final task if you completed all lessons)

 > Complete all 2 lessons for final task 🙂